ADDITIONAL LOCAL RESOURCES

 All arrangements to contact family members that are made as part of any plan for the child, whether person to person directly or via letters, emails, telephone including mobile phone calls and text messages, must be carefully assessed bearing in mind the safety of the children and the non-abusing parent/carer.

-8. Safety of Professionals Working with Domestic Violence and Abuse
+8. Safety of Professionals Working with Domestic Abuse

 If someone intends to visit or collect the child's belongings from the family home where the abusive parent/ partner resides or has access, it should never be the case that one person does so on their own.
 A risk assessment should be undertaken prior to the visit and appropriate measures put in place to safeguard staff.
 The assistance of the Police should always be requested in these circumstances.